Understanding the Difference Between Trading and Investing

 What is Investing?

-Apple Inc.) and hold them for 10 years, you benefit not only from the price increase but also from dividends the company pays out.
+For example, if you buy shares of a strong company like Apple (AAPL) and hold them for 10 years, you benefit not only from the price increase but also from dividends the company pays out.
 This strategy relies on the fundamental strength of the asset and patience.

 What is Trading?